gillianlaming/Calendar/README.md

 1. fuck event listeners but we have to use them so let's remove all 'onclick' things

-2. make sure the right alerts come up when logging in/registering incorrectly
+2. make sure the right alerts come up when logging in/registering incorrectly -- DONE

-3. logout probably shouldnt just be refreshing but idk
+3. logout probably shouldnt just be refreshing but idk --

 4. creative portion
     - uhhh
     - category thing?
     - make it prettier?
     - google maps seems hard lol
+    - when username exists, give user suggestions of usernames similar to current username that doesnt exist

 CALENDAR ERRORS: